expo/expo/docs/versions/unversioned/sdk/google.md

     3. Click **Create credentials**, then **API Key**, and finally click **RESTRICT KEY** in the modal that pops up.
     4. Click the **Android apps** radio button under **Key restriction**, then click **+ Add package name and fingerprint**.
     5. Add your `android.package` from `app.json` (eg: `ca.brentvatne.growlerprowler`) to the **Package name** field.
-    6. Run `exp fetch:android:hashes`.
+    6. Run `expo fetch:android:hashes`.
     7. Take `Google Certificate Fingerprint` from previous step and insert it in the **SHA-1 certificate fingerprint** field.
     8. Press **Save**.
 -   **Get an OAuth client ID for your app**
     1. Build a standalone app and download the apk, or find one that you have already built.
     2. Go to the [Google Developer Credentials](https://console.developers.google.com/apis/credentials).
     3. Click **Create credentials**, then **OAuth client ID**, then select the **Android** radio button.
-    4. Run `exp fetch:android:hashes`.
+    4. Run `expo fetch:android:hashes`.
     5. Take `Google Certificate Fingerprint` from previous step and insert it in the **Signing-certificate fingerprint** field.
     6. Add your `android.package` from `app.json` (eg: `ca.brentvatne.growlerprowler`) to the **Package name** field.
     7. Press **Create**.